schwamster/serverless-certificate-creator/Readme.md

         ${certificate:${self:custom.customCertificate.certificateName}:CertificateArn}

-If you are on version >= 2.27.0 of serverless & have elected to use the new variable resolver: `variablesResolutionMode: 20210219`.
+If you are on version >= 2.27.0 of serverless & have elected to use the variable resolver: `variablesResolutionMode: 20210219`.
-You must use the new supported syntax which is:
+You must use this supported syntax which is:

         ${certificate:${self:custom.customCertificate.certificateName}.CertificateArn}

+For the new variable resolver: `variablesResolutionMode: 20210326`:
+The new supported syntax is:

+        ${certificate(${self:custom.customCertificate.certificateName}):CertificateArn}

 see the serverless [docs](https://serverless.com/framework/docs/providers/aws/guide/plugins#custom-variable-types) for more information